Your Child Can Read Every Word But Doesn't Understand What They Read. Here's Why.

 Research consistently shows that children with Specific Reading Comprehension Deficit have weaknesses in vocabulary and lexical-semantic processing.
 They struggle to quickly access and connect word meaning while reading.
 They can say the word "devastated" but they don't have a rich enough mental picture of what devastated actually means, to be able to understand the sentence.
 If a struggling student is reading a text about a child devastated to learn he received a C on a test, effectively restricting him from playing sports that quarter, the reader may be able to identify "devastating" as a negative word because they make the connection that something is lost, but they may not be able to know what it means.

-When you and I hear the word devastating, we think of tornadoes and floods, heart break and horror.
-However, these students can’t picture “devastating,” so their understanding of the sentence falls short of complete comprehension.
+When you and I hear the word devastating, we think of tornadoes and floods, heartbreak and horror.
+However, these students can't picture "devastating," so their understanding of the sentence falls short of complete comprehension.

 Children who struggle with comprehension also often have difficulty understanding how words are built and how sentences are structured, and that gap leads to poorer reading comprehension even though they are decoding effectively.
 For example, the following sentences, "The dog bit the man" and "The man bit the dog" use the same words.
 A child with syntactic processing difficulties may not reliably know which subject did the biting.
 Students need to be able to assign thematic roles to subjects in order to understand who is engaging in the action.
 Word meaning and syntax factors like word order and sentence structure are needed to extract meaning from texts.